BiolApps/MeinteR/README.md

 ![Meinter Logo](vignettes/figs/meinter.png)

-MeinteR (MEthylation INTERpretation) is an R package that identifies critical differentially methylated sites, based on the following hypothesis: Critical meth-ylation-mediated changes are more likely in genomic regions enriched in cis-acting regulatory elements than in genomic “deserts”.
+MeinteR (MEthylation INTERpretation) is an R package that identifies critical differentially methylated sites, based on the following hypothesis: Critical methylation-mediated changes are more likely in genomic regions enriched in cis-acting regulatory elements than in genomic “deserts”.
 MeinteR calculates the abundance of co-localized elements, such as transcription factor binding sites, tentative splice sites, and other DNA features, such as G-quadruplexes and palindromes that potentially lead to distinct DNA conformational features and rank them with respect to their putative methylation impact.

 ---